Skip to content

 TractorBot

+This one isn’t a kit, but we thought it worth including!
 Keith Ellis and the guys over at Ipswich Makerspace did brilliantly well with their robot, TractorBot, at the first year of Pi Wars.
-They won Best Robot under £75 and placed very respectably in most of the challenges.
-(You can see the full results here).
 They have decided to open-source their designs and code for TractorBot, which means that other competitors this year will have a head-start on many challenges if they take the time to go through the code.
-Design specs will also be released so if you want a good base to start from, you could do far worse than take a look!
-You can read the start of their open-sourcing project here.
+You can see the open sourced files heread the start of their open-sourcing project here.